2019 Legislative Update

 Think New Mexico is continuing to advocate for improving New Mexico’s infrastructure funding process.
 These reforms have the potential to not only improve the essential infrastructure that communities depend on, but also make the state more economically competitive, create new jobs, and enhance the transparency and accountability of state government.

-Watch an Larry Barker of KRQE News 13 on the secret process by which legislators appropriate hundreds of millions of dollars to public works projects every year. • February 5, 2019 (8:14)
+Watch a report from Larry Barker of KRQE News 13 on the secret process by which legislators appropriate hundreds of millions of dollars to public works projects every year. • February 5, 2019 (8:14)

 Read an Albuquerque Journal editorial in support of Think New Mexico’s legislation to reform New Mexico’s capital outlay system • March 10, 2017